Enisco/aws_s3_helper/README.md

 ## Getting started

-Get your AWS credentials.
 No special configuration required for this package.

 ## Usage

+Get your AWS credentials: accessKey, secretKey, region, and S3 bucket name.

 A typical usage example is shown below: